Vaishakhsk/PunchMate/README.md

-# Keka Auto Clock In/Out Extension
+# PunchMate: Keka Attendance Automation

 This Chrome extension automatically handles clock in and clock out actions on the Keka dashboard (newstreet.keka.com) based on your schedule.